 In medical student animal labs designed to teach surgical skills, techniques such as incisions and organ identification, organ removal, suturing, and other basic surgical procedures were taught.
 In recent years, laparoscopic surgery has often been added to surgical skills training.
 Animal use for laparoscopic surgery involved making incisions in an animal's abdomen and then inserting tubes with lighted cameras (endoscopes) and surgical instruments into the animal for the purpose of practicing surgical procedures.
 At the end of the training sessions, the animals were killed.

 To learn more about how we ended animal use in medical school curricula, see our Medical Schools Report.

 The replacement of animal use for medical student education resulted primarily from the development of lifelike interactive and programmable simulators that better replicate human anatomy and physiology, the validation of these simulators as equivalent or superior to animal-based education, the recognition that human-based training transfers much better to clinical medicine, and the incorporation of medical ethics in medical school curricula.

 Animal-Free From the Start: New Medical Schools

 As medical schools increasingly have replaced animal use with human-based educational methods, this shift has been starkly demonstrated by new medical schools.
-The 44 surveyed medical schools that have opened in the United States since 1979 have all implemented animal-free curricula from the beginning.
+The 55 surveyed medical schools that have opened in the United States since 1979, 51 have implemented animal-free curricula from the beginning, and four responses for new schools are pending.
 The absence of animal use confirms that for a very long time the medical school standard of education has not included the use of animals.